AriiMe/hello-docker/README.md

 # Building docker image

-v Command    -t: tag v name   v where docker can find the dockerfile docker build -t hello-docker .
+   -t: tag    . where docker can find the dockerfile

+docker build -t hello-docker .